Technology & Innovation

 Progressive therapy protocols: Rehabilitation programs evolve as patients improve, with therapies becoming more challenging to continuously stimulate neuroplasticity and functional improvement.

-Home modification guidance: Therapists provide recommendations for adapting the home environment to enhance safety and facilitate independence, including:
+Home modification guidance: Healthcare professionals may recommend adapting the home environment to enhance safety and facilitate independence, including:

 • Installing grab bars in bathrooms